 Hope graduated from Loyola University in New Orleans with a BBA in marketing.
 She worked for two of the largest private financial and consulting firms in the world before transitioning to being a clinician.
 She has master’s degrees in social work from the University of Houston and psychology from Saybrook University with a concentration in Jungian studies.

 Hope has presented at the local, national, and international level on topics related to Dialectical Behavioral Therapy, Radically Open DBT, and Jungian Analysis and Theory.

-Contact: Please contact Hope directly for enquiries about one-day trainings via Rodbtdenver@gmail.com
+Contact: Please contact Hope directly for enquiries about supervision or one-day trainings via Rodbtdenver@gmail.com

 Location: Denver, CO